-Was this a typo, an autocorrect, a Freudian slip, or, a secret in-house name for a process the sender takes up under duress?
+Was this a typo, an autocorrect, a Freudian slip, or a secret in-house name?

 Let’s face it, for many organizations creating a strategic plan is a pain.
 Perhaps they worked hard constructing a beautiful document that full of bromides like, “to be the best.”
 Maybe, the environment around them drastically changed so the approach they developed has grown stale.
 Alternatively, they have so many opportunities and obligations, that investing energy to design a strategy seems less critical than just drinking from the firehose.

 If you don’t have a strategy that you use daily, you’re missing out on a significant management tool.
 Strategies simplify decision-making, reduce conflicts, align efforts, and shorten runways.
 They shrink the distance and energy required between now and reaching your goals.

 Do you have an effective strategy?
 Answer these five-statements.
 Count the assertions with which you agree.

 How did you do?
 If you answered yes to the whole list, you have an effective strategy.
 If you scored less than 100 percent, you may have strategic pain.

 Do you want to know more about creating a dynamic strategy for your organization, please feel free to reach out to m.
 I’d love to help you and your community develop your master plan to win.
 Email Karen to schedule a free 30-minute discovery session.